-- Camera Protection – sand is your camera gear’s enemy so while you’re walking around the dunes or traveling by camel, you may want to have your camera in a Ziploc bag or even special casing.
+- Camera Protection – sand is your camera gear’s enemy so while you’re walking around the dunes or travelling by camel, you may want to have your camera in a sealable bag like a Stasher or even special casing.
 A professional photographer I know brought several plastic shopping bags for protection.

 - Charging cords – don’t forget them!!

 - Headlamp – I packed my Petzl Headlamp which is one of my favourite things from my round the world trip and this still comes in handy.
 I used this to go to the toilet in the middle of the night.
 Remember you’re in the desert and there are no lights after lights out.
 It was helpful to be hands-free so I could…you know…wipe and flush.

 - A long scarf or sarong or a hat – I’m a huge lover of sarongs for all-purpose uses and I used this as a head wrap to protect myself from sand and the wind (see photo below)

 - Travel power strip – because I carry so much gear I need a power strip always!
 I used this with my solar generator to charge multiple items

 - A small backpack or bag – we rode camels into the desert so you can pretty much only carry a small pack.
 I had a lot of camera gear so I packed my DSPTCH Ruckpack.
 I also have a North Face similar to this which would also be a great option.